KomodoHQ/komodo-operations-handbook/the-studio.md

 ### Your Devices and Testing

 Whilst you are welcome to bring your own devices into work, please ensure they are connected to the guest WiFi.
-We recognise that, on occasion, you may need to use your own device for testing code / applications - please ensure you have the approval of the Head of Development before undertaking this action.
+We recognise that, on occasion you may need to use your own device for testing code / applications - please ensure you have the approval of the Head of Development before undertaking this action.

 ### Desks

-As a general point, your desk is your own, and within reason, yours to put personal items on as you see fit.
+As a general point, your desk is your own and within reason, yours to put personal items on as you see fit.
 Please keep it clean, clutter free, and professional.

 ## Software

-Software on your Mac may be audited at any point, and it is your responsiblity to ensure the software on it is reasonable and acceptable for business cases.
+Software on your Mac may be audited at any point, and it is your responsibility to ensure the software on it is reasonable and acceptable for business cases.

 ### Premium Software

 Should you require a "paid for" piece of software, you must seek approval from the Head of Development.